Herwald Ramsbotham, 1st Viscount Soulbury: President of the Board of Education

+Peerage

-Ramsbotham entered the cabinet in April 1940 as President of the Board of Education.
-He remained in this office after Winston Churchill became Prime Minister in May 1940 but was succeeded by R. A. Butler in July 1941.
-In August he was raised to the peerage as Baron Soulbury, of Soulbury in the County of Buckingham, and made Chairman of the Assistance Board, a post he held until 1948.
+In August Ramsbotham was raised to the peerage as Baron Soulbury, of Soulbury in the County of Buckingham, and made Chairman of the Assistance Board, a post he held until 1948.
 Chairman of the Soulbury Commission 1944–45.
 Between 1949 and 1954 he served as Governor-General of Ceylon.
 He was appointed a GCMG in 1949 and a GCVO on 20 April 1954.
 On 10 June of that year, he was further honoured when he was created Viscount Soulbury, of Soulbury in the County of Buckingham.

 Family

 Lord Soulbury died in January 1971 at the age of 83.

 He was succeeded in the viscountcy by his elder son James Ramsbotham, 2nd Viscount Soulbury.
 His younger son, Sir Peter Ramsbotham, notably served as British Ambassador to the United States from 1974 to 1977.